GeorgOhneH/ethz-document-fetcher/SITES.md

 ## Custom
-If a website is to complicated for the other modules, you can code your own functions to handle it.
+If a website is too complicated for the other modules, you can code your own functions to handle it.